Azure/azure-event-hubs/csharp/samples/SampleEphReceiver/getting-started-receiving-eph.md

-# Get started with Event Hubs in .NET
+# Get started receiving messages with the EventProcessorHost in .NET Core

 ## What will be accomplished